Acellera/htmd/doc/source/tutorials/system-prep/02-protein-ligand.md

 # Build a protein with a ligand

-**You will learn:** how to detect non-standard residues in a structure, template them from SMILES, parameterise them with antechamber, and feed the result to {py:func}`~htmd.builder.amber.build`.
+**You will learn:** how to detect non-standard residues in a structure, template them from SMILES, parameterize them with antechamber, and feed the result to {py:func}`~htmd.builder.amber.build`.

 **Prerequisites:**
 - HTMD installed.